styropyr0/Unity-Mask-Map-Generator/README.md

 The Unity Mask Map Generator is a C# desktop application designed to streamline the process of creating mask maps for Unity HDRP projects.
 This tool allows developers to easily combine different texture maps into a single mask map, optimizing their materials and improving rendering performance.

 ## Features
-- Import and combine texture maps: Roughness, Ambient Occlusion, Detail, and Smoothness.
+- Import and combine texture maps: Metallic, Ambient Occlusion, Detail, and Smoothness.
 - User-friendly interface with clear options and an intuitive workflow.
 - "Invert" checkboxes for each texture map to provide additional control over the output.
 - Efficient generation of mask maps with a single click.